 - Professor, Department of Near Eastern Languages and Cultures

-- Director of Undergraduate Studies, Department of Near Eastern Languages and Cultures
+- Chair, Department of Near Eastern Languages and Cultures

 - Adjunct Professor, Robert and Sandra S, Borns Jewish Studies Program

 - DHL (Doctor of Hebrew Literature), the Jewish Theological Seminary of America, 1979

 - Fiction of S. Y. Agnon

 - American experience of Jews and Hebrew writers